 1.8 Once a complete application has been received, the Graduate Research School will ensure the information provided is sufficient for the application to be assessed.
 International applicants will also be assessed for English Language Proficiency and Australian qualification equivalence.
 If the applicant is from a country that is subject to United Nations and Australian Autonomous Sanctions, the Graduate Research School will initiate the relevant risk assessment procedure.

 1.9 The complete application and APP-FORM-02 HDR Application Assessment & Outcome form will be forwarded by the Graduate Research School to the appropriate College for assessment.

-1.13 Where an application has been declined, the applicant may appeal the decision in writing to the Dean, Graduate Research within ten (10) University working days of notification of the outcome.
+1.13 Where an application for admission has been declined, the applicant may appeal the decision in writing to the Dean, Graduate Research within ten (10) University working days of notification of the outcome.
 In their appeal the applicant must outline why they believe the decision should be reconsidered.
 The Dean, Graduate Research may refer the matter to other parties, such as the relevant Associate Dean, Research Education or the Research Education Sub-Committee Executive.
 The decision of the Dean, Graduate Research will be final and will be relayed to the applicant within twenty (20) University working days of the appeal request being received.

 NOTE: At any stage of the procedure, the Primary Advisor, Dean of College or nominee or Dean of Graduate Research or nominee may:

 - Ask for more information from an applicant or their primary advisor

 - Decline an application